 The Master’s degree programme includes:

-The graduation project is normally completed during the 2nd year.
-Regarding required and elective courses, students may take these courses in the 1st or 2nd year as long as they have completed the course prerequisites.
-This is particularly the case for students who have completed part of their education abroad.
+A project with an industrial focus (5 credits) is completed at the beginning of the programme (1st year) while the Master thesis is normally completed at the end of the programme (2nd year).
+It is recommended that students take courses from the Professional focus (30 credits) at the beginning of their Master’s programme (1st year).
+However, students may take these courses in the 1st or 2nd year as long as they have completed the course prerequisites.
+This is particularly the case for students who completed part of their education abroad.

-If during the student’s previous studies, he or she has already taken a course that is part of the programme (either required or elective) or if they have participated in an academic activity that is approved as equivalent by the programme commission, the student may count this activity toward their graduation requirements (but only if they respect programme rules).
-The student will also verify that he/she has obtained the minimum number of credits required for the approval of their diploma as well as for the approval of their major (in order to include their academic distinctions in the diploma supplement).
+If during the student’s former education, he or she already followed a course being part of the programme (either mandatory or elective) or followed an equivalent activity (pending approval by the programme jury), he or she may replace this activity by elective courses (pending the fullfillment of the programme rules).
+The student will also verify that he/she has obtained the minimum number of credits required for the approval of the diploma as well as for the approval of their major (in order to include their academic distinctions in the diploma appendix).

 For a programme-type, and regardless of the focus, options/or elective courses selected, this master will carry a minimum of 120 credits divided over two annual units, corresponding to 60 credits each.